KxSystems/docs/docs/wp/hdb-analysis/index.md

 ### Level 1

 This is opposite to analysis level 4.
 While the hdb requires that all columns mentioned in the `.d` file exist in that partition, it does not require that all column files in the partition exist in the `.d` file.
-This offers an easy, non-permament method to delete columns; we can simply remove it from the latest `.d` file, but preserve the data on disk.
+This offers an easy, non-permanent method to delete columns; we can simply remove it from the latest `.d` file, but preserve the data on disk.
 For this reason, this is flagged as a warning only.

 ```q
 q)cols trade